liberland/laws/drafting/drafts/delict-law.md

    c) Inclusion in a Public Blacklist.

-##### Section 2: Disciplinary-Specific Sanctions
-3. In lieu of the general supplementary sanctions, for Disciplinary Offenses, the Administrative Authority may impose:

-   a) Restitution,

-   b) Temporary or Permanent Reassignment, or

-   c) Termination of Employment.

-#### Article 27: Admonition
+#### Article 28: Admonition

-1. In cases where the offense is minor and the offender shows remorse or is unlikely to reoffend, the Administrative Authority may issue an oral or written Admonition.
+1. In cases where the offense is minor and the offender shows remorse or is unlikely to reoffend, the Administrative Organ may issue an oral or written Admonition.

-2. The Administrative Authority must inform the offender of the nature of the offense and its potential consequences.
+2. The Administrative Organ must inform the offender of the nature of the offense and its potential consequences.
 The offender must acknowledge their wrongdoing and commit to not repeating the offense.

-#### Article 28: Loss of Merit
+#### Article 29: Loss of Merit

 ##### Section 1: General Provisions
 1. The standard penalty for an Administrative Offense shall be Loss of Merit, resulting in a reduction of the offender's LLM account balance.